jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 # Arduino

-In addition to the `wing_segment_v0` project sketch, multiple sub-projects were created to test various other aspects associated with the overall project.
+In addition to the `wing_segment_v0` project sketch, multiple examples were created to test various other aspects associated with the overall project.

 Brief descriptions of the main project and supporting sketches are included below.